 Third, different investors make different yields on their investments.
 The interest rate on capital is some kind of average.
 On average, wealthy people make higher yields on their investments because they have better information and can afford to take more risk.
 This means that even at interest rates near zero, wealth inequality can contribute to income inequality.
 Interest rates may need to go even lower for this to end.
 And they may go even lower as a consequence, for wealth inequality reduces the potential for capital to grow.

 In the end it is important to realise that most people pay more interest than they receive.
-The interest on mortgages and loans is the proverbial tip of the iceberg.
-Interest is hidden in rents, taxes, and the price of every product and service.
+The interest paid on mortgages and loans is the proverbial tip of the iceberg.
+Interest is hidden in rents, in taxes because governments pay interest on their debts, and the price of every product and service.
 German research has shown that 80% of the people pay more in interest than they receive, while only the top 10% of richest people receive more in interest than they pay.
 Lower interest rates therefore benefit most people despite a number of side-effects that work in the opposite direction.

 Liquidity preference results in a demand for money because it is the most liquid asset.
 It can be exchanged for any other good or service the most easily so that money commands a position of power.
 People keep money on hand for their daily transactions, for unexpected large expenses, and for investment opportunities that may arise.
 They are unwilling to lend this money unless they can call it in at short notice.
 Fractional reserve banking enabled banks to lend out money that can be withdrawn on demand.
 This freed up resources that were unavailable until then.
 This helped to lower interest rates.